salmansamson/cytkit/README.md

 - Build a business to make this project rewarding for collaborators

 ## Safety
 **Note that lasers, such as the one listed in the Bill of Materials are hazardous to the eyes.
 Direct exposure could cause permanent eye damage.
-Please do not build this design without laser safety training.**
+Please do not build this design without adequate laser safety training.**